darkreactions/ESCALATE_Capture/capture/DataStructures_README.md

 Regarding the above two dicts: We should have the internal structure of these match.
 e.g. rdict[] maps to an instanciated Reagent class.
 However, edict is simply mapping to a subset of rxndict.
 Specifically, the subset of k/v pairs in rxn dict whose key's have 'exp' in the key-string.

- ----
+- `reagentvariables`
+    - local to capture.reagent.buildreagents
+    - a subset of rxndict defining a particular reagent
+    - keys are things like `item_<i>_formula` or `prep_stirrate`
+    - defined for an *individual* reagent and passed to `perovskitereagent.__init__()` as `reactantinfo`

+- `climits`
+    - pulls Min and Max for each chemical.
+    - saves into dict the min and max for each chemical
+    - dict of user defined chemical limits (concentrations?)
+    - defined in the template excel file for each portion of rxndict
+    - **TODO: I don't see any limits in any of the example XLS files... how is this intended to be used?**

+### DataFrames

+- `chemdf`
+    - DataFrame representation of the Chemical Inventory -> Chemicals GoogleSheet.
+    - an example can be seen [here](https://docs.google.com/spreadsheets/d/1JgRKUH_ie87KAXsC-fRYEw_5SepjOgVt7njjQBETxEg/edit#gid=73496131)

+- `reagentdf`
+    - DataFrame representation of the Chemical Inventory -> Reagents GoogleSheet
+    - an example can be seen [here](https://docs.google.com/spreadsheets/d/1JgRKUH_ie87KAXsC-fRYEw_5SepjOgVt7njjQBETxEg/edit#gid=203471557)

 - `erdf`
    - (e)xperiment (r)eagent dataframe
    - Final reagent volumes dataframe

 - `ermmoldf`
    - (e)xperiment (r)eagent milli-mol dataframe
    - Final reagent mmol dataframe broken down by experiment, protion, reagent, and chemical

 - `emsumdf`
    - (e)xperiment (r)eagent dataframe
    - Final nominal molarity for each reagent in each well

 - `expOverVIew`
     - List of `s` -- see above